ethereum/hive/simulators/ethereum/engine/README.md

 - Invalid Field in NewPayload:
 Send an invalid payload in NewPayload by modifying fields of a valid ExecutablePayload while maintaining a valid BlockHash.
 After attempting to NewPayload/ForkchoiceUpdated the invalid payload, also attempt to send a valid payload that contains the previously modified invalid payload as parent (should also fail).
+Test also has variants with a missing parent payload (client is syncing):
+I.e. Skip sending NewPayload to the client, but send the ForkchoiceUpdated to this missing payload, which will send the client to Syncing, then send the invalid payload.
 Modify fields including:
    - ParentHash
    - StateRoot